caltechlibrary/dataset/how-to/reshape-json-collections.md

 ### Putting it together

-We can transform a single record but how about transforming the entire collction?
+We can transform a single record but how about transforming the entire collection?
 That turns out to be easy we just loop over each key in the collection applying our pipeline.

 ``` {.shell}